We do not bill insurance directly, but will provide you with a receipt that you can submit to your insurance company for re-imbursement

 The best time to come in is during business hours.
 Seriously though, it is somewhat of a personal preference.
 Before or after a workout will depend on your body and your work out.
 If you come in an hour or two before your workout, make sure you warm up again before starting to workout.
 After your workout could depend on your intensity of the workout.
 The best thing is to experiment at different times and see how you respond.

 As often as you want!
-We offer bundles for discounted sessions of four, eight, and twelve sessions, which is roughly one, two or three sessions per week.
+We offer bundles for discounted sessions of four, six, or eight sessions.
 It really depends on you.